olbat/nvdcve/README.md

 - allow to easilly get the description of a vulnerability in the JSON format ([schema](https://scap.nist.gov/schema/nvd/feed/0.1/nvd_cve_feed_json_0.1_beta.schema))
 - allow to explore CVE®/NVD modification history using git

-The JSON files from this repository are generated and update daily using the [NVD's JSON feeds](https://nvd.nist.gov/vuln/data-feeds).
+The JSON files in this repository are generated and updated daily using the [NVD's JSON feeds](https://nvd.nist.gov/vuln/data-feeds) and [Travis CI](https://docs.travis-ci.com/user/cron-jobs/).

 __Data access__: JSON files can also be fetched at [https://olbat.github.io/nvdcve/CVE-YYYY-NNN.json](https://olbat.github.io/nvdcve/CVE-YYYY-NNN.json).